Identities & Inequalities

 Remember \(x^2 \geq 0\)

-But in general, even powers are positive, which can help you prove something is \(\geq 0.\)
+In general, even powers of real numbers must be positive, which can help you prove something is \(\geq 0.\) This is a helpful quirk of the real numbers worth keeping near the forefront of your mind.

 Cauchy-Schwarz Inequality